-To make sure we are on the same page here in affiliate marketing is ok to use the promotional methods of the seller as long as you have legal permission from the company.
-But some affiliates are buying Google Ads on the search terms where a company or its products are already ranked organically, or they are paying PPC ads.
+To ensure we are on the same page here in affiliate marketing is ok to use the promotional methods of the seller as long as you have legal permission from the company.
+But some affiliates are buying Google Ads on search terms where a company or its products are already ranked organically or paying PPC ads.

 Also, affiliates can register domain names that are misspellings of merchants’ domain names.
 When a user misspells a merchant’s domain name in the way that the aﬃliate anticipated, the user will be sent to the aﬃliate’s site through an aﬃliate link and onwards to the merchant.
 If the user makes a purchase, the aﬃliate will be credited.

-Now that you know the seven most common affiliate marketing types let’s get our hands dirty and look into affiliate marketing reports and spreadsheets and see if there are any red flags of fraud.Have you identified any of these types of affiliate marketing fraud?
+Now that you know the seven most common affiliate marketing types, let’s get our hands dirty and look into affiliate marketing reports and spreadsheets and see if there are any red flags of fraud.Have you identified any affiliate marketing fraud types?
 I can help.
 Check my affiliate marketing consulting service.

 Red Flags of Affiliate Marketing Fraud